 An Innovative Curriculum For Driven Students - MBA

 The Otterbein MBA curriculum consists of 12 courses (36 credit hours).
-Areas of focus are offered in Healthcare Administration, Financial Economics, and Actuarial Science.
+Areas of focus are offered in Design Thinking, Healthcare Administration, and Actuarial Science.
 See bottom of page for details.

 |MBA 6000||Organizational Behavior|

 |MBA 5800||Communications & Negotiations|

 |MBA 6910||Production Development & Innovation OR MBA 6300 Operations Management|